khtan/ExpressionEvaluator/README.md

    > dotnet test // to run all the tests

    If you need to install dotnet core, look at [Microsoft Download .NET](https://dotnet.microsoft.com/download).
-Select the button for Build Apps, with the button called "Download .NET Core SDK".
+Under the .NET Core section, select the button for Build Apps, with the button called "Download .NET Core SDK".
+After the install, you can verify the installation by opening a cmd shell and entering "dotnet --version".
+It should respond with the version number, example :

+   >dotnet --version
+   > 3.1.302

 # Design
 ## The functional API